 - 1 cup all-purpose flour

 - 1 tablespoon granulated sugar

 - 1 + 1/8 teaspoons (1/2 package or 1/8 ounce) active dry yeast

 - 1/3 cup warm milk (120F-130F) plus more for brushing

 - 1 tablespoon unsalted butter, melted and cooled slightly

 - 2 teaspoons honey

-- Lightly grease an 8 or 9 inch round pan with cooking spray.
-Divide the dough into 12 pieces, shape into balls, and place in the pan.
-Cover and let rise in a warm place until doubled, 30 minutes.
+- Lightly grease a 6 inch round pan.
+Divide the dough into 4 large or 6 small pieces, shape into balls, and place in the pan.
+Cover loosely with a towel and let rise in a warm place until doubled, about 30 minutes.

-- During the 30 minute rest, preheat the oven to 375F.
-When ready, bake the rolls 11-14 minutes or until lightly browned.
+- Preheat the oven to 375F.
+Once ready, brush the rolls with some milk then bake 12-15 minutes or until golden brown.

-- While the rolls are baking, make the honey butter: In a small bowl, combine the butter, honey, garlic powder, and onion powder.
-Brush over the warm rolls and sprinkle with some sea salt.
-Let cool until the glaze sets then serve warm.
+- While the rolls are baking, make the honey butter: In a small bowl, whisk together the butter, honey, and salt.
+Once the rolls are done, immediately brush on the honey butter.
+Let cool about 15 minutes or until the glaze sets then serve warm.